 About the Application

 For the online application, applicants can edit an in-progress application and check the status of all documents submitted using a secure password and UserID.
-A valid email account is needed to complete the online application, as the University will correspond with applicants using email.
+A valid email account is needed to complete the online application, as the University will correspond with applicants by email.

 How to Apply to the LLM, MSL, and SJD - Overview